Instagram influencer marketing is a great way for brands and businesses to reach engaged (and relevant) audiences.

 The first rule of a sponsored post is to make sure the disclosure is instantly obvious to anyone who engages with the content.

-For example, if you or an influencer is sharing a sponsored feed post, the disclosure should be clearly visible in the first few lines of the caption — not buried amongst hashtags or hidden behind the “more” button.
+For example, if you or an influencer is sharing a sponsored feed post, the disclosure should be clearly visible in the first few lines of the caption — not buried amongst hashtags or hidden amongst text.

 For video content, the disclosure should be included in the video itself as well as in the video description.